 Take a look at the list of contributors above and notice how intricately linked breathing is with each one.
 Diaphragmatic breathing is shown to decrease stress and anxiety, and PTSD.
 It improves sleep quality, digestive health and stress hormones.
 Nasal breathing is shown to ward off infection.
 As far as inactivity… breathe better, move better.

-Breathing is the simplest way to activate the vagus nerve.
+Breathing is a way to activate the vagus nerve.

 Focus on the exhale to stimulate the vagus nerve.
 When combining breath with movement – choose movement that is also calming like rocking or rotating the upper trunk as opposed to jumping or bouncing.
 You can also add low tone speech to hum, create guttural sounds, or use the voice in a lower tone to speak truth over your life all of which stimulate the vagus nerve.
 Breathing won’t magically make all your symptoms disappear, but it will empower you to control the pain response.

 I once overheard a personal trainer tell his client to make sure she keeps breathing.
 She responded, “I can’t do both, it’s either breathe or exercise.”
-There is a disconnect between breathing and movement.
-It’s almost never taught through movement, but rather in a passive lying down pose.
 Even more, the core is taught to stay tight and stable all the time, but when that happens we miss out on the length required for efficient core strength and pelvic floor function.

 The core is like a canister with a top, bottom, and sides that wrap around.
 It’s a pressure system and breathing is how you regulate it.
 When working with athletes, postpartum women, or de-conditioned adults utilizing the breath can be the key connection to a more functional core.
 Having a core that functions well under load because the entire pressure system is integrated and efficient is the ultimate goal.

 Incontinence is a common pressure symptom -think leaks in the canister.
 Leakage is something females deal with (in fact 1 in 3 women), but don’t have to continually live with.
 Kegels aren’t the answer, but are a component in a bigger strategy.
 Improving leakage with sports is about balancing the pressure by restoring the breath.
 Studies even show that breathing increases control of the lumbar spine through positive intra-abdominal pressure.
 The body is brilliantly designed.
-The majority of my female patients (no matter the diagnosis) are educated on how to connect the breath with the pelvic floor and deep abdominal muscles because it’s that vital.
+The majority of my female patients are educated on how to connect the breath with the pelvic floor because it’s that vital.